Saeidhoseinipour/Intrococlust/README.md

 - **Market Basket Analysis**: In retail, it identifies co-occurrence patterns of products in shopping baskets, helping retailers make strategic decisions.

+In conclusion, co-clustering is a versatile technique that reveals hidden structures in complex data.
+By employing various co-clustering approaches, researchers and data analysts can gain valuable insights in a wide range of domains.
+These methods continue to evolve, and the field of co-clustering remains an active area of research and development.

 ## References

 Here are some references and resources for further reading on co-clustering: